tianahR/stock-trading-python-app/README.md

 To schedule run time every 30 minutes ( you can change code if you want to run it every hour or daily for example) python scheduler.py

+To Use Windows Task Scheduler
+run_ticker_script.bat is created

 ## Output

 The script will create a file called tickers.csv in the project folder.